-Kinesiology offers students interested in Nutrition, Biology or Psychology the option to combine their degree with courses focused in these areas.
+Kinesiology offers students interested in Athletic Therapy, Exercise Science & Training, Nutrition, Biology or Psychology the option to combine their degree with courses focused in these areas.
 Students in their second year need to meet with the Director of the School of Kinesiology and the Director / Head of the other program to be accepted into these options.

 Students who wish to pursue a career in teaching Physical Education in Nova Scotia public schools are required to complete a four-year undergraduate degree program in Physical Education/Kinesiology, followed by a two-year Bachelor of Education degree before being certified.

 Students considering a teaching career should consult with their faculty advisor to ensure appropriate course selection is made.
 Students should also consult the "Preparing for the Professions" section of the calendar for information regarding the Pre-Education program of study or the School of Education at firstname.lastname@example.org .